moliver28/research-handbook/content/handbook/resellers/partner-enablement/_index.md

 **Demo resources to help you showcase the Platform**

 - [Start a Free Trial](https://gitlab.com/-/trials/new) (Web Page)
   - Here is the generic link to start a free trial of GitLab SaaS on GitLab.com.
 This is an increasingly popular option.
-Plese refer to [this page of the Partner Portal](https://partners.gitlab.com/prm/English/c/marketing-free-trial) for details about how to set up a customized affiliate link to tag new trials to your partnership.
+Please refer to [this page of the Partner Portal](https://partners.gitlab.com/prm/English/c/marketing-free-trial) for details about how to set up a customized affiliate link to tag new trials to your partnership.
 - [GitLab Partner Demo Delivery Guide](https://gitlab.com/gitlab-partner-demos/delivery-guide) (GitLab Project)
   - A GitLab Project containing all the resources for partners to successfully deliver a 1-hour-long, high-level, technical overview demo of GitLab.
 Check out the README for further guidance.
 - [Building Pipelines Episode 011](https://content.gitlab.com/viewer/63bddf02edadd0b1346a73db) (Video)